sethkrasnianski/docs/Reference/1.0/address/get-addresses.md

-Returns a list of addresses for a particular customer.
+Returns a list of addresses.
 All choices and relationships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL